wcmc-its/ReCiter/README.md

 Wait for the process to complete (it may take a few minutes).

 ## Running ReCiter
-Verify that your local SQL server is running.
-If it isn't, start it.
-For example, open a terminal and run these commands: cd /usr/local/mysql/support-files
-./mysql.server start

 ### For a single cwid:
 In `Eclipse`, run `/src/test/java/reciter/algorithm/cluster/ReCiterExampleSingleCwid.java`.